pussinboot/bbwm/notes.md

 multiple workspaces / auto setup of all that jazz

 auto a e s t h e t i c ratios

+# plan

+what's in winbinds should be moved to new bbwm.. so i can keep track of everything in one place

+roo
+then add tiling scheme for equal spacing then promote to diff tile type mayb some icon based scheme switcher? like a popup menu